 No. Faculty are strongly encouraged to continue to publish as normal, in the most appropriate and prestigious journals.
-Faculty are not required to pay to publish articles or pay to deposit them in an open-access repository under this policy, unless they choose to do so.
+Faculty need not pay to publish articles or pay to deposit them in an openaccess repository under this policy, unless they decide that the benefits of open access are worth the cost charged by the publication venue they choose.
 But the policy also seeks to raise awareness that there are other options for your publications, including open access journals (some of which charge author fees and some of which do not), which will make your work more widely available.